FREE ONLINE ED ASSESSMENT. Start Here

 • Enhanced mood and mental well-being.
 Exercise has been shown to have a positive impact on mental health by reducing symptoms of depression, anxiety and stress.
 Improved mood and mental well-being can have a direct influence on sexual desire and overall sexual satisfaction.

 • Increased body awareness and sensuality.
-Engaging in exercises that promote body awareness, such as yoga or dance, can help individuals connect with their bodies and increase their overall sense of sensuality.
+Engaging in exercises that promote body awareness, such as yoga or dance, can help people connect with their bodies and increase their overall sense of sensuality.
 This heightened body awareness can lead to an enhanced sexual experience and desire.

 • Improved sleep quality.
 Regular exercise has been linked to better sleep quality and duration.
 Sufficient sleep is essential for maintaining a healthy libido and sexual function.
 By promoting restful sleep, exercise can indirectly contribute to improved sexual desire and performance.

+There’s evidence suggesting that pretty much any form of regular exercise can have a positive impact on sexual health and libido.
 So what’s going to get you there fastest?
 What’s the training technique of choice for an Olympian libido?
-Unfortunately, there isn’t one.

 Here’s a list of exercise types that have been associated with potential improvements in sex drive: